 UT System currently requires unaffiliated accounts be purged every quarter per UTS165 Standards.

-UTmail Business Accounts are deprovisioned when an employee leaves the university unless they are retiring or explicit steps are taken to prevent this.
+UTmail Business accounts are suspended when an employee no longer works at the university unless they are retiring (see below) or explicit steps are taken to prevent this.
 Business accounts are deleted after 120 days of being in a suspended state if their owner is no longer eligible for service.

-Former students are automatically unlicensed for Office 365 services as soon as they are considered a former student by the EID system.
+Former students will lose access to Office 365 services as soon as they are considered a former student by the EID system.
 Former student affiliation is evaluated on the 12th class day of the next long semester after graduating.

 Access to OneDrive and all other Office 365 components will automatically be inaccessible once your Office365 license is removed.
 There is not a 30 day grace period to access OneDrive and other Office 365 components.